GeoscienceAustralia/dea-notebooks/README.rst

 **License:** The code in this repository is licensed under the `Apache License, Version 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_.
 Digital Earth Australia data is licensed under the `Creative Commons by Attribution 4.0 license <https://creativecommons.org/licenses/by/4.0/>`_.

-**Contact:** If you need assistance with any of the Jupyter Notebooks or Python code in this repository, please post a question on the `Open Data Cube Slack channel <http://slack.opendatacube.org/>`_ or on the `GIS Stack Exchange <https://gis.stackexchange.com/questions/ask?tags=open-data-cube>`_ using the ```open-data-cube``` tag (you can view `previously asked questions here <https://gis.stackexchange.com/questions/tagged/open-data-cube>`_).
+**Contact:** If you need assistance with any of the Jupyter Notebooks or Python code in this repository, please post a question on the `Open Data Cube Slack channel <http://slack.opendatacube.org/>`_ or on the `GIS Stack Exchange <https://gis.stackexchange.com/questions/ask?tags=open-data-cube>`_ using the ``open-data-cube`` tag (you can view `previously asked questions here <https://gis.stackexchange.com/questions/tagged/open-data-cube>`_).
 If you would like to report an issue with this notebook, you can `file one on Github <https://github.com/GeoscienceAustralia/dea-notebooks>`_.

 ----------

-The Digital Earth Australia Notebooks repository (``dea-notebooks``) hosts Jupyter Notebooks, Python scripts and workflows for analysing Digital Earth Australia (DEA) satellite data and derived products.
-This documentation is designed to provide a guide to getting started with DEA, and to showcase the wide range of geospatial analyses that can be achieved using DEA data and open-source software including ``Open Data Cube`` and ``xarray``.
+The Digital Earth Australia Notebooks repository (``dea-notebooks``) hosts Jupyter Notebooks, Python scripts and workflows for analysing `Digital Earth Australia (DEA) <https://www.ga.gov.au/dea>`_ satellite data and derived products.
+This documentation is designed to provide a guide to getting started with DEA, and to showcase the wide range of geospatial analyses that can be achieved using DEA data and open-source software including `Open Data Cube <https://www.opendatacube.org/>`_ and `xarray <http://xarray.pydata.org/en/stable/>`_.

 The repository is based around the following directory structure (from simple to increasingly complex applications):